ToolGrid — Product & Engineering

 Download minified files for production use.
 Keep formatted versions for editing.
 Never edit minified files directly.
 This prevents mistakes.

 Use AI analysis for complex HTML.
 It explains potential risks.
-It helps choose the right preset.
+It helps choose the right preset when you minify HTML without software installation.
 Analysis works on files up to 50KB.
 Larger files get truncated.

 Articles and guides to get more from this tool